edgelesssys/contrast/rfc/009-distributed-coordinator.md

    Should a use-case arise, we could make that name configurable.
 3. Etcd has a limit of 1.5MiB per value.
    This is more than enough for policies, which are the largest objects we store right now at around 100KiB.
-   However, we should make sure that the collision probability is low enough that not to many policies end up in the same config.
+   However, we should make sure that the collision probability is low enough that not too many policies end up in the same config.
+4. The store content is unlikely to be useful after deletion of the Coordinator, and leaving it in the cluster prevents new Coordinators from being deployed.
+   Thus, the Coordinator should set the `ownerReference`[^2] of the `ConfigMap`s to its `StatefulSet`.

 ```yaml
 apiVersion: v1